Vyacheslav Gladkov

-Vyacheslav Vladimirovich Gladkov (Вячеслав Владимирович Гладков; born 15 January 1969) is a Russian politician serving as the governor of Belgorod Oblast since 27 September 2021.
+Vyacheslav Vladimirovich Gladkov (Вячеслав Владимирович Гладков; born 15 January 1969) is a Russian politician who served as the governor of Belgorod Oblast from 27 September 2021 to 13 May 2026.
+Order of Alexander Nevsky (May 2026).

 He served as the acting governor from 18 November 2020 before his election.
-He is a member of the ruling United Russia party.
+He is a member of the United Russia party.

 He served as Deputy Governor of Sevastopol from 28 July 2016 to 16 April 2018 and as Deputy Prime Minister of Stavropol Krai from 13 June 2018 to 18 November 2020.
+He began his career in 1997 in the Penza Construction Department.

 Early life and education

 Gladkov was born on 15 January 1969 in the village of Kuchki, Penza Oblast, Russian SFSR, Soviet Union.

 In 1996, he graduated from Saint Petersburg State University of Economics and Finance with a degree in economics.
 He later received additional education, graduating from Penza State University with a degree in municipal administration.
 In 2012, he completed a Master of Management degree at the Russian Presidential Academy of National Economy and Public Administration.

 He is a candidate of Economic Sciences.
 In 2012, Gladkov defended a thesis entitled "Formation and development of regional agricultural cooperative markets (based on materials from the Penza Oblast)" at the Grozny State Oil Technical University.

 He is a graduate of the third stream of the Program for training the personnel management reserve of the civil service, the so-called "school of governors".